cycks/Question3/README.md

 The original data set, while it could be used in its original state, was cleaned to meet the objectives of the researcher.
 1. Columns with too many missing values were removed
-2. An additional column containing the population of